Progressive Labor Party (United States): Establishment

 The PLP began as an organized faction called the Progressive Labor Movement in January 1962.
-It was formed in the aftermath of a fall 1961 split in the Communist Party of the United States (CPUSA) that saw the expulsion of left-wing labor activists Milt Rosen (1926–2011) and Mortimer Scheer.
+It was formed in the aftermath of a fall 1961 split in the Communist Party of the United States (CPUSA) that saw the expulsion of left-wing labor activists Milton Rosen (1926–2011) and Mortimer Scheer.
 Before his expulsion, Rosen was a prominent CPUSA functionary, serving as District Organizer for upstate New York from 1957 and Industrial Organizer for all of New York state from 1959.
 An initial organizational meeting was held in December 1961, attended by 12 of the approximately 50 current and former CPUSA members identifying themselves as the "Call group".
 Rosen delivered a political report to the Cuban Revolution-inspired group urging the establishment of a new communist party in the United States to replace the CPUSA, which was characterized as irredeemably revisionist.

 The organization remained amorphous in its first months, publishing Progressive Labor—initially a monthly newsletter—and engaging in small-scale discussions.
 An organizational conference was called by the editors of Progressive Labor to be held in New York City in July 1962.
 This gathering, held at the Hotel Diplomat, was attended by 50 people from 11 different cities and served to launch a formal organization, the Progressive Labor Movement.
 Rosen again delivered the main political report to the gathering, calling for the writing of a program and development of a network of clubs and affiliated mass organizations in order to win supporters for a new revolutionary socialist movement.
 Given the small size of the fledgling organization, formation of a political party was deemed unpropitious.
 The name "Progressive Labor Movement" was selected to emphasize the organization's early and transitional nature.
 The Progressive Labor Movement was finally reconstituted as the Progressive Labor Party at a founding convention held in New York City on April 15–18, 1965.
 A 20-member National Committee was elected, and Rosen became the party's founding chair.
 Organizational headquarters were established in New York City.